mmlak-0109/Interview-Practice/README.md

 ## 5. What are underfitting and overfitting in the context of Machine Learning?
 How might you balance them?

 With machine learning, the goal is to use an algorithm to try and classify data points into groups depending on the characteristics of the data points.
-In order to do this, I would first train the algorithm on some training data, and this is where underfitting and overfitting can start.
-If the algorithm is underfitting the training data, it would not be able to categorize the data correctly accurately.
-If it is overfitting the data, it is able to categorize the training data with great precision (say at 90% or higher), but is not able to categorize any new data accurately.
+In order to do this, I would first train the algorithm on some training data, and this is where underfitting and overfitting can start (and are really two sides to the same coin).
+If the algorithm is underfitting the training data, it would not be able to correctly categorize the training data accurately.
+If it is overfitting the data, it is able to categorize the training data with great accuracy (say at 90% or higher), but is not able to generalize that knowledge and categorize any new data accurately.

-  For example, let's say you have some data for road conditions.
-Along the y-axis is a measurement of steepness of the road from "flat" to "steep", and along the x-axis is a measurement of bumpiness from "smooth" to "bumpy".
-The goal of the algorithm would be to categorize the data points into the speed of "slow" or "fast" with which a car should drive over the terrain, depending on the steepness and bumpiness of the terrain.
+For example, let's say you have some data for road conditions that is used to train self-driving cars, and the data represents the steepness and bumpiness of road terrain.
+The goal of the algorithm would be to categorize the data points into terrain that requires the car to drive at a certain speed (for the sake of simplicity, let's call the speed "slow" or "fast") depending on the steepness and bumpiness of the terrain.
+If the algorithm is underfitting the data, the car would not be able to drive on real roads without crashing a lot.
+The same goes for overfitting, but in a slightly different way.
+If the algorithm is doing too good of a job at categorizing the training data, it would do very well on the terrain that fit the training data well, but would do very poorly on terrain that is vastly different than the training data terrain.

 ## 6. If you were to start your data analyst position today, what would be your goals a year from now?